frostblooded/FacebookScraper/README.md

 # FacebookScraper
-Gets people who have shared a Facebook post
+Gets people who have publicly shared a Facebook post